Lima Memorial Health System Logo

 Fanconi syndrome can be caused by faulty genes, or it may result later in life due to kidney damage.
 Sometimes the cause of Fanconi syndrome is unknown.

-Common causes of Fanconi syndrome in children are genetic defects that affect the body's ability to break down certain compounds such as:
+Common causes of Fanconi syndrome in children are genetic variations that affect the body's ability to break down certain compounds such as:

 • Cystine (cystinosis)